FAQ – LFC

 No. The decomposition is an aerobic process (in the presence of oxygen).
 In a forest, the leaves from the trees fall on the floor and decompose in an aerobic manner.
 The forest doesn’t smell.
 The same process is used in the LFC, but we accelerate it significantly.

 We offer two types of Powerzyme: liquid and dry (powder).
 Mostly, we provide the liquid Powerzyme as it is lower cost and can last longer.
 We provide the powder Powerzyme exclusively for exports to certain countries and also where the customer has special requirements for the digestion of the waste food.
 They are both safe.
-See also this question and this question.
+See also question 13.7 and question 13.8.

 They exit the LFC as nutrient rich grey water.
 You normally put this down the drain.